iree-org/iree/docs/GetStarted/getting_started_linux_vulkan.md

 $ export VK_LAYER_PATH=$PWD/bazel-bin/external/vulkan_extensionlayer/:$VK_LAYER_PATH
 ```

+### Setting up the Vulkan Loader

+IREE relies on the `VK_KHR_timeline_semaphore` extension.
+The minimal loader
+version recognizes this extenion is `1.1.124`.
+So if you see failures regarding
+timeline semaphore, in addtion to setting up the extension layer, please also
+check to make sure the loader is at a proper version.

 ### Support in Bazel Tests

 Bazel tests run in a sandbox, which environment variables may be forwarded to